lizmat/raku-all-modules/jonathanstowe/XDG-BaseDirectory/README.md

 ## Installation

-Assuming you have a working Rakudo Perl 6 installation with panda installed you can install from a copy of the source directory:
+Assuming you have a working Rakudo Perl 6 installation with *zef* installed you can install from a copy of the source directory:

-     panda install .
+     zef install .

 or remotely:

-     panda install XDG::BaseDirectory
+     zef install XDG::BaseDirectory

-Although I haven't tested, there is no reason that "zef" or some similarly capable package manager shouldn't work.

 ## Support